 Our elementary school students (CES) receive bilingual instruction that meets both Mexican and U.S. standards.
 Most of our high school students are enrolled in a full dual program, receiving both a U.S. diploma and a Mexican preparatory (high school) certificate.
 Thus, the majority of our graduates speak both English and Spanish fluently.
 These students are taking as a minimum the 24 Carnegie units required for a U.S. high school diploma as well as the Mexican program requirements in Spanish Literature, Mexican History, Geography, Law and Civics.
 English is the major language of instruction: English literature, science, social studies, math, and some electives and extracurricular activities are taught in English.
 In K-6, students spend 50% of their time in English and 50% in Spanish.
 In grades 10-12, eighty percent of the classes are taught in English and twenty percent in Spanish.

 Education at the International American School of Cancun extends beyond the classroom to ensure that all students are presented with the opportunity to grow in a rich environment of experiences.
-Programs are diverse: student council, National Honor Society, Model United Nations, Earth Friendly Club, Community Service Club, CES Spirit and community service projects.
-An after-school sports program for boys and girls is offered in soccer, basketball, tennis, and volleyball in high school .
-In elementary school chess, traditional games , cooking, Robotics, drama, yoga, and modern dance are offered.
+Programs are diverse: student council, National Honor Society, Model United Nations, PAS (Peace at School), CES Spirit and community service projects.
+An after-school sports program for boys and girls is offered in soccer, basketball, tennis, hockey, and volleyball in the upper school.
+Chess, traditional games, cooking, robotics, drama, yoga, and modern dance are offered in the lower school.
 The school also participates in a variety of events throughout Mexico within ASOMEX (American Schools of Mexico): sports events, workshops for teachers, and Model UN simulations.